gailin-p/redshift-demo/README.md

+# Redshift example

+This repo provides an example of using Redshift to load and analyze user listen and song data from a hypothetical music app.
+The code builds on sample code from a Udacity class project.

 ## Running this code

 1. Fill in `dwh.cfg` with your AWS information, cluster information (including host and DB login), and an IAM_ROLE that allows you to access your cluster.